officialbishowb/coding-contest-template-script/README.md

 The following parts **MUST** be configured:

-- `do_work`: This function processes the input and returns the result.
-You **have to**modify this function to implement your own processing logic.
+- 'levels/lvlX.py' - `def main(input:str)` function - This function is the entry point for the script.
+You **have to** add the function and modify the function to implement your own processing logic.